Frequently Asked Questions

 Q: My state has a keno program that runs once every five minutes.
 Can I use Lotto Sorcerer for this type of lottery?

 A: You can try, but you would have to setup each drawing time separately and join them together using the Virtual Lottery Setup Wizard.
-Besides, it would be practically impossible for you to keep up with entering the prior drawings every five minutes, what to speak of generating suggestions, filling out a playslip and purchasing the ticket.
+Besides, it would be practically impossible for you to keep up with entering the prior drawings every five minutes, what to speak of generating suggestions, filling out a playslip and purchasing the ticket in time for the next drawing.

 Q: Is there any way to import a list of past numbers instead of typing it in?